codegold79/100DaysOfCode/log.md

 **Today's Progress** After trying some more to get docker-compose to work, the script failed to connect to the mysql server.
 I finally gave up and spent some time cleaning up the mysql/mariadb installation.
 I reinstalled with brew and one website revealed that running mysql_secure_installation only works with sudo.
 If I had known that from the beginning, I wouldn't have gone through all this hassel.
 Ah well.
 Tomorrow, I'll be able to get openboard to work on my work computer, hopefully.

 **Link(s) to Work** https://github.com/OpenEugene/openboard/pulls

+### Day 85: Thursday, December 12, 2019

+**Today's Progress** Went as far as I could with user service tests by adding a delete user option.
+Added an issues regarding not actually deleting data, but marking them as deleted.
+Added another issue regarding linking users and posts.
+Continued post service test by adding types and another post.
+There is no find types yet in postdb.go, but I wrote the test anyway and commented it out.
+Finding posts is causing gRPC errors so I have not pushed up those changes yet.

+**Link(s) to Work** https://github.com/OpenEugene/openboard/pulls